OpenCageData/geosearch/BUILD.md

 ## Getting started

-To setup the environnement, once:
+To set up the environment, once:

 ```bash
 # install the dependencies